The European Innovative Teaching Award

 Teachers’ role

-In what ways do teachers/educators involved in the project influence the innovative teaching and learning processes?
+In what ways do teachers involved in the project influence the innovative teaching and learning processes?

 • Teachers’ agency as innovators